LukaASoban/Child-Monitoring-System/README.md

 Version 1.0

 New software features for this release: No new software features.

 Bug fixes made since the last release: No bug fixes.

 Known bugs and defects:
 - Time based location notifications to parents, and the ability to customize the frequency of the notifications, was not implemented.
-- Two users cannot be logged into the system at the same time.
+- Two users cannot log into the system at the same time.
 - The map page sometimes does not load properly, so the user has to go back to the previous page and try to access the map page again.